Search Site [tips]

 observations about politics and the weather.
 (Note: the latest entries in the continuation of Robert's Journal are at https://ttgnet.com/journal . )

 The Daynotes Journal

-Messageboard is one of two messageboards we operate.
+Messageboard was one of two messageboards we operated.
 It's a

 place for readers to talk to me (and each other) about whatever strikes

 their fancy.
 The intention is for discussions of general topics to

 occur on this messageboard, with technical discussions taking place on